 Creating a memorable mag covers takes more than just knowing your way around various InDesign tutorials.
 And 2016 certainly didn't disappoint.
 In fact, it proved to be a stellar year of innovative, creative and, above-all, inspiring magazine covers that tackled political turmoil, social comment and culture.
 Here we collect some of our favourites over the past 12 months, including colour-it-yourself, scratch-and-reveal and stand-out photography.
+Ready for the New Year?
+Check out these free calendar template designs.

 01. Little White Lies – Star Wars